digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

   :start-after: -- TOKEN_TEST_2_BEGIN
   :end-before: -- TOKEN_TEST_2_END

 ``submitMustFail`` never has an impact on the ledger so the resulting tabular scenario view just shows the two Tokens resulting from the successful ``submit`` statements.
 Note the new column for Bob as well as the visibilities.
-Alice and Bob cannot see each others Tokens.
+Alice and Bob cannot see each others' Tokens.

 .. _archiving: